xixiaofinland/Apex-Best-Practices/content/meaningful_names.md

 Integer age;
 ```

-Though better that `a`, `Age` is still a very general naming in the above example.
+Though better than `a`, `Age` is still a very general naming in the above example.
 Age for what? it doesn't tell. `customerAge` instead windows down the scope and specifies the domain.

 ## Apex namings